June 02, 2021

 As for other Wawa Welcome America events, the popular Wawa Hoagie Day will take place July 1.
 The in-person event will be held at 5th and 6th streets by Independence Mall.
 Free hoagies will be served at noon.
 Also, admission to the National Constitution Center will be free on July 1 for those in the area who wish to visit.

 Another favorite, free movie nights, also is returning.
 "Rocky" will be screened at the steps of the Philadelphia Museum of Art on June 20, "Tulsa: The Fire and the Forgotten" will be screened at the drive-in at the Navy Yard on June 21 and "Pitch Perfect" will be shown at Mifflin Square Park on June 23.
+"Shrek" also will be screened at the drive-in on June 29 and "Hidden Figures" will be screened at Cherashore Playground on June 30.

 New for 2021, the festival is starting earlier.
 It will begin on June 19 and run through July 4.
 The expansion, in partnership with the African American Museum in Philadelphia and Visit Philadelphia, aims to provide education and awareness about Juneteenth.
 Admission to the AAMP will be free on both June 19 and June 20.